numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 The DType class requires C-side storage of methods and additional information; this will be implemented by a ``DTypeMeta`` class.
-Each ``DType`` class is an instance of ``DTypeMeta`` with a well-defined and extensible interface.
-This is an implementation detail that the end-user will not need to be aware of.
+Each ``DType`` class is an instance of ``DTypeMeta`` with a well-defined and extensible interface. ``DTypeMeta`` is an implementation detail that the end-user will not need to be aware of.

 .. _hierarchy_figure: